Simon2828/west-bridgford-advice-centre/src/pages/index.md

     - image: /img/board_gate.jpg
       text: >+
         The safety of our volunteers and clients is very important.
-Please do not attend the Advice Centre if you are feeling unwell and / or have any of the following symptoms: a high temperature, a new and continuous cough, a loss or change to your sense of smell or taste.
+Please do not attend the Advice Centre if you are feeling unwell.

   heading: What we offer
   description: |